CynthiaCGR/CynthiaCGR/README.md

 - **University of South Florida** (2025-Ongoing)

-Bachelors of Science in Business Analytics & Information Systems with a Cybersecurity Concentration
+Bachelor of Science in Business Analytics & Information Systems with a Cybersecurity Concentration

 GPA: 3.89

 - **St. Petersburg College** (2023-2025)

-Assosiacte of Arts in Business Analytics & Information Systems
+Associate of Arts in Business Analytics & Information Systems

 GPA: 3.9